docker-library/docs/ros/content.md

 > Note: the auto-generated network, `ros_demos`, will persist until you explicitly remove it using `docker-compose down`.

-### ROS 1 Bridge
+### ROS1 Bridge

-To ease ROS 2 migration, [`ros1_bridge`](https://index.ros.org/p/ros1_bridge/github-ros2-ros1_bridge) is a ROS 2 package that provides bidirectional communication between ROS 1 and ROS 2.
-As a minimal example, given the ROS 2 Dockerfile above, we'll create the ROS 1 equivalent bellow, and name the Dockerfile appropriately.
+To ease ROS2 migration, [`ros1_bridge`](https://index.ros.org/p/ros1_bridge/github-ros2-ros1_bridge) is a ROS2 package that provides bidirectional communication between ROS1 and ROS2.
+As a minimal example, given the ROS2 Dockerfile above, we'll create the ROS1 equivalent bellow, and name the Dockerfile appropriately.

 ```dockerfile
 FROM ros:melodic